Agile vs. Waterfall Development

 With such a linear structure, following the Waterfall methodology is easy.
 It’s clear when each step is completed and the whole team knows what to work on next.
 It also provides clear deliverables to stakeholders along the way.
 The nature of the framework also necessitates a high level of documentation, which can be a huge pro.
 When you hit the end of the project, there will be documentation of all the work completed and the logic used which can be helpful in future maintenance of the software.

 With so much focus at the beginning of the project on requirements gathering, it becomes easy to project timelines and to set deadlines.
 However, it can often be difficult to know all the requirements at the onset of a project and that can make compiling a full requirements list challenging.
-Likely the biggest drawback of Waterfall is that it doesn’t easily accommodate change, and change is almost an inevitable part of software development.
+The biggest drawback of Waterfall is that it doesn’t easily accommodate change, and change is almost an inevitable part of software development.
 For example, if midway through a project you think of a new requirement, or if user feedback prompts a change to a feature, there is no easy way to make those changes without going back to the planning stage.

 What Is Agile?